EllaTheCat/dopamine-2024/README.md

 - **Binding Mode Indicator**, a dark text on dazzling yellow background, that tells you that you're not in Kansas anymore, but in a non-default mode where keys do different things compared with their usual behaviour.
-Our correspondent Mr Jones the butcher reminds us DO NOT PANIC: First, if the UI freezes or keys go dead then your typo has put you in a surprise mode by mistake and second, that if you are not in default mode ** PRESS SPACE ** to get back there.
+Our correspondent Mr Jones the butcher reminds us  **DO NOT PANIC**.
+First, if the UI freezes or keys go dead then your typo has put you in a surprise mode by mistake and second, that if you are not in default mode **PRESS SPACE** to get back there.

-- The **green nagbar** that appears at the bottom edge of the screen at startup, whence it was called the Welcome baanner, but has since evolved so it can be hadden or shown on demand (Super + Shift + Escape|Caps).
+- The **green nagbar** that appears at the bottom edge of the screen at startup, whence it was called the Welcome banner, but has since evolved so it can be hidden or shown on demand (Super + Shift + Escape|Caps).
 When visible, the green banner provides online help and request buttons operable by mouse.

 - **Help topics,** prefixed "about" cover an intro, modes, keys, menus, workspaces.
-They are shell scripts which load themselves as free form text to be displayed in Emacs, but could be Markdown or asciidoc as determined by the script shebang, ooh..
+They are shell scripts which load themselves as free form text to be displayed in Emacs, but could be Markdown or asciidoc as determined by the script shebang.

 - **[context sensitive help]** is one button but what you see depends on the mode (binding state), so all modes can have relevant documentation displayed on demand,.
 Even if it is just the bindings code